ivorinfo/iw/services.md

 **What others say about working with me**

+*"Ivor is an outstanding design leader.
+What sets him apart is his passion and deep expertise in topic areas such as end of life care.
+He is highly innovative, extremely thoughtful, and a pleasure to work with.
+We have pursued many exciting projects together, often in situations where very senior stakeholders were involved.
+Despite the complexity, Ivor was able to bring people on board with his vision and deliver exceptional outcomes."*
+– Gianluca Fontana, CEO of Prova Health

 *"Ivor is a really profound communicator about a range of things that many people consider 'sensitive'.
 He is very thoughtful about how he hold his wisdom on a topic that wider society/others have considerably less comfort or experience talking about."*
 – Iona Lawrence, co-founder of The Decelerator and the Jo Cox Foundation